Last updated October 2, 2023

-This article highlights certain aspects of the IPO Process that can result in significant delays or surprises if not managed properly.
-It is not intended to provide you with an exhaustive or definitive list of the issues facing a company that is considering an IPO in the next few years.
+This article highlights certain aspects of the IPO process that can result in significant delays or surprises if not managed properly.
+It is not intended to be an exhaustive or definitive list of the issues facing a company that is considering an IPO in the next few years.
 Rather, the following tips are intended to give you a better understanding of the IPO process and explain why it is critical to begin considering these issues as far in advance of a proposed IPO as possible.

 Pre-IPO companies whose auditors are not one of the “Big 4” firms are often advised by underwriters to change accounting firms.
 Due to the cost and time involved, companies may mistakenly seek to delay this transition.
 However, delays related to the audit process are possibly the biggest and most preventable in the IPO process.

 Regardless of prior experience in the relevant industry, new auditors will require time to work their way through a company’s financial statements.
 It usually takes longer to generate public company audited financials than people expect.
-It may be necessary for the new frim to re-audit prior years, and issues are commonly identified that can result in adjustments or even restated financials.
+It may be necessary for the new firm to re-audit prior years, and issues are commonly identified that can result in adjustments or even restated financials.
 Many private companies do not obtain a SAS 100 review of quarterly financials, which can sometimes be as time-consuming as an audit.
-Eight (or more) quarters of reviewed financials are commonly included in an IPO prospectus.
-If the issuer has completed acquisitions of a significant nature, the preparation of pro forma financials or financial statements of the acquired businesses can also be a time‑consuming process.
+Underwriters often ask that eight (or more) quarters of reviewed financials are included in an IPO prospectus.
+If the issuer has completed acquisitions or re-organizations of a significant nature, the preparation of pro forma financials of the acquired businesses or post-reorg company and historic financial statements of the acquired business can also be a time‑consuming process.

 While prompt engagement of a new accounting firm will help keep the work streams above moving as close to the desired timetable as possible, there are other benefits to involving new auditors early in the process.
 Particularly for leanly staffed companies, auditing firms can provide assistance with preparing certain portions of the prospectus, including the Management’s Discussion and Analysis of Financial Condition, or MD&A. Pre-IPO companies often have one or more material weaknesses or significant deficiencies in their internal controls and the auditors can advise on remedial plans that will reassure the underwriters in their due diligence process, as well as prospective investors in the IPO.